kevinfarrugia/react-recipes/recipes/memoization.md

-# Making things simpler and faster with Memoization
+# Making things simpler and faster with memoization

 Memoization is a way to cache the result of a function call for a particular set of arguments, and returning the cached result instead of computing it all over again.